-27. With regard to other technologies for the large-scale removal of carbon dioxide, we agree with human rights experts in civil society that these are still speculative technologies that may not compliant with States' duties under UNCLOS to protect the marine environment and under the CBD to conserve and sustainable use biodiversity.
-There are indications that these technologies can have "potential impacts over vast spatial scales, long timelines and the risk of unintended planetary-scale effects" and they are unregulated at the national level.
-It has been cautioned that even "field experiments involving these techniques could affect both near and distant marine ecosystems in the same ways as projected for large-scale ocean [carbon dioxide removal] deployment."
-Similarly to what the CBD Parties have agreed upon for contained, small-scale experiments for geo-engineering, experiments of other climate technologies should be subject to thorough environmental and
+26. With regard to other technologies for the large-scale removal of carbon dioxide, we agree with human rights experts in civil society that these are still speculative technologies that may not be compliant with States' duties under UNCLOS to protect the marine environment137 and under the CBD to conserve and sustainably use biodiversity.
+There are indications that these technologies can have "potential impacts over vast spatial scales, long timelines and the risk of unintended planetaryscale effects" and they are unregulated at the national level.
+138 It has been cautioned that even "field experiments involving these techniques could affect both near and distant marine ecosystems in the same ways as projected for large-scale ocean [carbon dioxide removal] deployment."
+139 Similarly to what the CBD Parties have agreed upon for contained, small-scale experiments for geo-engineering, experiments of other climate technologies should be subject to thorough environmental and socio-cultural impact assessments and to public participation standers (access to information, public participation in decision-making, free prior informed consent if negative impacts are foreseeable on Indigenous peoples and small-scale fishing and other communities, and access to justice and effective remedies).
+140 In addition, it has been underscored by the Advisory Committee of the Human Rights Council that the social consequences of these technologies would